 However, you can also write your Flutter apps in some editors like Visual Studio Code.
 But, we need the android studio to create android virtual devices and some other dependencies.

 Install Android Studio

 - Download and install Android Studio.

 - Start the Android Studio, and go through the ‘Android Studio Setup Wizard.’
 This installs the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by the Flutter when developing a Flutter App for Android.
-If you have already installed then update it to the latest version as well as all the other sdks.
+If you have already installed then update it to the latest version and all the other SDKs.

 Set up the Android emulator

 Now, to run and test your Flutter app on the Android emulator, follow these steps.